jeffcomer/DiffusionFusion/README.md

 Comer, Chipot and Gonzalez-Nilo (2013) J. Chem.
 Theory Comput., 9(2) 876-882, DOI: 10.1021/ct300867e

-See the following for information on using reflecting boundary conditions, which are useful for an orientation angle:
+See the following for information on two-dimensional calculations and using reflecting boundary conditions, which are useful for an orientation angle:

 Comer J, Schulten K, Chipot C (2014) Diffusive models of membrane permeation with explicit orientational freedom.
 J Chem Theory Comput 10(7):2710–2718. doi: 10.1021/ct500209j